Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 After getting off the cable car, we walked to the staircase with 577 steps.

-Along the way we saw men building their own cottages.
+Along the way we saw men building their own houses.
 They were very friendly and proud when we asked questions about the construction.
 Meanwhile, all I could think was: omg, up those long stairs with all those bricks!!!

 As we climbed further up, we saw men and women working with sugar cane and we passed the local (new) school.